 Anyway… that is all sort of semantics.
 It doesn’t really matter what you call them.
 They are really good.
 You should be able to find some good asparagus which gets nicely browned in the oven since it is shaved so thin.
 The pecorino cheese isn’t 100% essential, but adds some richness to the flatbreads.

-They key to these flatbreads though is the sauce.
+They key to this Asparagus Flatbread recipe though is the sauce.
 It’s a bacon jam.
 ‘Nuff said.

 1) Stir together dry ingredients in a medium bowl and then stir in wet ingredients.
 STir together until the ingredients are in a small ball.
 Knead the dough for 5-6 minutes in the bowl until the dough is soft and springy.
 If it is dry or flaky, add a bit more water.
 If it's very sticky, add more flour by the tablespoon.